Liberal arts education: In Asia

 The Commission on Higher Education of the Philippines mandates a General Education curriculum required of all higher education institutions; it includes a number of liberal arts subjects, including history, art appreciation, and ethics, plus interdisciplinary electives.
 Many universities have much more robust liberal arts core curricula; most notably, the Jesuit universities such as Ateneo de Manila University have a strong liberal arts core curriculum that includes philosophy, theology, literature, history, and the social sciences.

 Forman Christian College is a liberal arts university in Lahore, Pakistan.
 It is one of the oldest institutions in the Indian subcontinent.
 It is a chartered university recognized by the Higher Education Commission of Pakistan.
-Habib University in Karachi, Pakistan offers a holistic liberal arts and sciences experience to its students through its uniquely tailored liberal core program which is compulsory for all undergraduate degree students.
-The Underwood International College of Yonsei University, Korea, has compulsory liberal arts courses for all the student body.
+Aga Khan University offers a worldclass liberal arts education in the arts and sciences in Karachi, Pakistan, and Habib University in Karachi, Pakistan offers a holistic liberal arts and sciences experience to its students through its uniquely tailored liberal core program which is compulsory for all undergraduate degree students.